rsdoiel/antenna/archives/2025/science_and_technology_2025.22.md

 date: 2025-06-04, updated: 2025-06-04, from: The Register (UK I.T.
 News)

-<h4>Tech giants say blocking stolen devices via IMEI could open new fraud risks</h4> <p>UK legislators are questioning why Apple and Google have yet to implement measures to allow smartphones to be locked, reset, and prevented from accessing cloud services after they&#39;ve been stolen, as requested by police.…</p>
+<h4>Tech giants say blocking purloined devices via IMEI could open new fraud risks</h4> <p>UK legislators are questioning why Apple and Google have yet to implement measures to allow smartphones to be locked, reset, and prevented from accessing cloud services after they&#39;ve been stolen, as requested by police.…</p>

 <br>